rodvrees/GraphXSection/README.md

     }
 }
 ```

+By setting `saliency_mapping` to `true`, saliency maps are created for the test set predictions and outputted as a pickle file.

 ## Data

 The program expects CSV-formatted data, which should be specified in the `data_path` configuration parameter within your JSON configuration file.
 The CSV file should contain at least the following columns: